carloskiron/processManager/README.md

 src/test/java/com/processManager/test

+No unit tests have been completed yet.
+You will see a list of possible tests to fully confirm the readiness of the data-loader example provided here.

 **Deployment**

 The service can be deployed on any container-based service with Docker support.
-A **Docker file** and **build spec file** are included as part of this distribution to easily deploy it on AWS ECS through CodeDeploy or CodePipeline
+A **Docker file** and **build spec file** are included as part of this distribution to easily deploy it on AWS ECS through CodeDeploy or Code Pipeline

 * AWS ECS https://aws.amazon.com/ecs/